Yuslash/Yuslash/README.md

       <img src="https://media1.tenor.com/m/_DOBjnGspYAAAAAC/code-coding.gif" alt="Coding GIF" width="230" height="auto"/>
     </td>
     <td>
-      Hi, I'm Sibikrishna, a passionate developer with expertise in Python, Java, and JavaScript.
-I specialize in building dynamic web applications using React.js, React Three Fiber, Drei, and Tailwind CSS.
-My skills extend to working with Rapier for physics simulations and Native Three.js for immersive 3D experiences.
-I also have experience with GLSL for shaders, Cannon.js for physics, Blender and Unity for 3D modeling and game development, and Figma for design.
-I'm deeply interested in AI/ML and LLM technologies, constantly exploring their potential to innovate and solve complex problems.
+      Hi, I'm Sibikrishna! 🧙‍♂️ A code wizard who loves crafting dynamic web worlds with React, Three.js, and Tailwind ✨.
+I dabble in 3D magic with Blender 🌀 and Unity 🎮, run wild with physics using Rapier ⚙️ and Cannon.js 💥, and add sparkle with GLSL shaders 🌟.
+I’m also fascinated by AI 🤖 and LLMs 🧠, always exploring how they can shape the future!
     </td>
   </tr>
 </table>